solidi/hl-mods/workspace/redist/readme.txt

     - Fixed WILD sounds in coldice
     - Normalized sound loudness
     - Fixed medkit backface bug
-    - Fixed missing inverted skin for the crowbar
+    - Fixed missing inverted and iced skin for the player crowbar
     - Patch bots in slow motion after many map changes
     - Improved Bot weapon select and engagement of player
     - Bots no longer engage player with a cloak rune